-The organizer will measure or tear down a substantial number of engines to confirm conformance to the rules.
+The organizer reserves the right to measure or tear down any engine to confirm conformance to the rules.
 The initial measurement will be made externally with a measurement accuracy of one (1) percent.
 When installed to and coaxially with spark plug hole, the measurement tool has dimensions of 381 mm (15 inches) long and 30 mm (1.2 inches) diameter.
 Teams may choose to design in access space for this tool above each spark plug hole to reduce time should their vehicle be inspected.